 - Created budget, forecast, and profit and loss reports that contributed to a 10% decrease in annual expenses.

 - Eliminated backlog in financial reporting within 30 days of starting employment.

 Back Up Your Resume With Facts

-Make sure the numbers that you incorporate into your resume are accurate and will be supported by your references.
-Share your resume with references so they are aware of your specific assertions.
+Share your resume with references, so they are aware of your specific assertions.
 Save any documents like performance appraisals or sales reports that confirm your numbers.